ayuina/find-azure-service-tag/README.md

 20.38.116.38 is in 20.38.96.0/19 (Storage)
 20.38.116.38 is in 20.38.116.0/23 (Storage.JapanEast)
 ```

-Or, simply run like below.
+Or, simply run on project root directory like below.

 ```powershell
 ❯ dotnet run 52.239.211.104